1–4 February 2026

 Post-symposium information

-The 47th Scandinavian Symposium on Physical Acoustics was successfully carried out with 58 participants this year.
-Over the course of three days, we attended 31 full presentations as well as 8 presentations from acoustics students.
-The presentations spanned many topics such as medical ultrasound imaging, acoustic non-destructive testing, underwater acoustics, and transducer technology.
+The 49th Scandinavian Symposium on Physical Acoustics was successfully carried out with 59 participants.
+Over the course of three days, we attended 31 full presentations spanning many topics such as underwater acoustics, ultrasound imaging, acoustic non-destructive testing, transducer technology, and geoacoustics.
+Along with the regular presentations, we also attended student presentation session for Master students from both the University of Bergen and the University of Oslo, and a special session for retiring professor Per Lunde.

-We, the organisers, would like to thank the participants and especially the presenters for making the symposium a success!
-We hope to see everyone back at Geilo for the 48th symposium, which is planned for 26–29 January 2025.
+We hope to see everyone back at Geilo for the 50th symposium, which is planned for 31 January – 3 February 2027.

 Proceedings